- Ages 4+

 Yes, there is an onsite restaurant.

-Ness Islands Walk has not told us if they are fully wheelchair friendly.
+No, Ness Islands Walk is not wheelchair friendly.

-Ness Islands Walk has not told us if they are fully pushchair friendly.
+No, Ness Islands Walk have stated they are not pushchair friendly.

 Ness Islands Walk has not told us if they are dog friendly.